 - Talk to someone about your loneliness and depression.
 This can be a professional like a counsellor, vicar or an understanding friend.
 Talking can help you accept yourself, change your thought patterns and help boost your self-esteem.

 - Don’t avoid your friends and wait for them to come to you.
 You will need to make an effort to invite them for a cup of tea or go with you to a café.
 When you meet friends, focus on them and listen to them.
 Do not become self- absorbed and just talk about yourself.

 - Become active.
 Become involved in a club or social activity of something that you really enjoy.
 When are you busy and enjoying yourself, it can take your feelings of loneliness away and can change our mood.
 When you go to a club, do not go with expectations of meeting friends.
 Just go and enjoy yourself.

 - Only mix with people who make you happy.
 If someone is critical of you or negative towards them it will increase your loneliness.
 Therefore only mix with people who are happy to be with you and bring out the best in you.

 Remember loneliness is nothing to feel embarrassed about.
 You just need to help yourself to stop feeling lonely to help stop you feeling depressed.

 I often feel lonely in my children’s school yard.
 I am sure I am not the only parent.
+How would you cope with loneliness?
 When do you feel lonely?
 What do you do to stop feeling lonely?